econ-ark/econ-ark.org/_materials/Pandemic.md

 github_path: /Code/Python/dashboard.ipynb
 ---

-An interactive dashboard to look at the effect of various parameters on consumption response modeling.
+Analysis of the household consumption response to the Covid-19 crisis and the CAREs Act response.